 More formally, we are Exclusive North East Ltd. We are a company registered in England and Wales with Company number 09132873 and our registered office is at 9 Shropshire Drive, Belmont, Durham, England, DH1 2LT.

-For the purposes of the Data Protection Act 1998 (the ‘DPA’) and in-line with the forthcoming European Union General Data Protection Regulations (the ‘GDPR’) Exclusive North East Ltd is the Data Controller.
+In-line with the forthcoming European Union General Data Protection Regulations (the ‘GDPR’) Exclusive North East Ltd is the Data Controller.

 We will use your information to deliver our newsletter to you and to send you information and invitations to events hosted through our Exclusive Business network.